UD-CISC320-S23/lesson-19-graph-applications/index.md

 # First Problem Title
 Turist destinations
 **Informal Description**:
-After Landing in LA, we want to see as much as possible, but we are in a time crunch. well have to see how long of a dive is to be expected between destinations and pick the best path for seeing the most in the shortest amount of time before we have to drive back to an airport.
+A tour bus company based in LA wants to map out new routes and want to stop as often as possible to pick up new travelers, but also stop at every popular tourist destination. in order to do this, the bussing company wants to pick routes such that the bus drives on the shortest road to get to each location.
 > **Formal Description**:
->  * Input: An undirected graph of tourist destinations.
+>  * Input: An undirected graph of tourist destinations. edges being roads that connect destinations,vertices
+>  * the destinations themselves.
 >  * Output: minimum spanning tree of tourist destinations

 **Graph Problem/Algorithm**: [DFS/BFS/SSSP/APSP/MST]